eleanorlutz/aedes-aegypti-2019/README.md

 - Manually correct videos with quiescent animals at beginning of video

 #### 2_analyze_fluorescein_images.ipynb
-- Examine experimental image to see which encoding best captures differences in color
+- Examine experimental image to see which encoding best captures differences in color (Result: Saturation channel from HSV encoding)
 - Bin experimental photographs into 1mm x 1mm segments.
 This is done to normalize between photos that are a different number of pixels wide.
 Each bin is represented by the mean saturation value (S) of all pixels within that 1mm x 1mm segment.
 Save these reduced data files into a new folder.
 - Subtract the Saturation value in the blank image from the corresponding experiment image for each experiment series.
 This is done to correct for potential differences in lighting between photographs or experiments.
 - Similarly, subtract the Saturation value in the blank image from the corresponding experiment image for each standardization image.